Second-order arithmetic: Semantics

 Several different interpretations of the quantifiers are possible.
 If second-order arithmetic is studied using the full semantics of second-order logic then the set quantifiers range over all subsets of the range of the individual variables.
-If second-order arithmetic is formalized using the semantics of first-order logic (Henkin semantics) then any model includes a domain for the set variables to range over, and this domain may be a proper subset of the full powerset of the domain of individual variables (Shapiro 1991, pp. 74–75).
+If second-order arithmetic is formalized using the semantics of first-order logic (Henkin semantics) then any model includes a domain for the set variables to range over, and this domain may be a proper subset of the full powerset of the domain of individual variables.

 Axioms

 Basic

 The following axioms are known as the basic axioms, or sometimes the Robinson axioms.
 The resulting first-order theory, known as Robinson arithmetic, is essentially Peano arithmetic without induction.
 The domain of discourse for the quantified variables is the natural numbers, collectively denoted by N, and including the distinguished member $0$, called "zero."

-The primitive functions are the unary successor function, denoted by prefix $S$, and two binary operations, addition and multiplication, denoted by infix "+" and "$\cdot$", respectively.
-There is also a primitive binary relation called order, denoted by infix "<".
+The primitive functions are the unary successor function, denoted by prefix $S$, and two binary operations, addition and multiplication, denoted by the infix operator "+" and "$\cdot$", respectively.
+There is also a primitive binary relation called order, denoted by the infix operator "<".

 Axioms governing the successor function and zero: